Titlovi/titlovi-jellyfin/README.md

 | -------- | ----------------------------------------------------------------------------------------- |
 | Username | The username used to authenticate with titlovi.com                                        |
 | Password | The password used to authenticate with titlovi.com                                        |

-**rate limits might apply if you dont have don't have a "zmaj supporter" subscription active**